 He has completed two major exhibition halls, one for the Frankfurt Messe → and the other for ExCel →, six large commercial office buildings, two large Amsterdam bridges →, an ice rink, not to mention the Sainsbury → mixed use development in Camden Town.

-More recently widening the practice’s gaze has been one of Neven’s priorities.
+Widening the practice’s gaze has been one of Neven’s most recent priorities.
 This has included forays into large scale master planning such as the competition winning northern extension to the City of Tirana →, as well as technical research projects such as the recently delivered CTBUH paper entitled the ‘The Vertical Master Plan’ that proposes methods of phasing tall buildings in a similar manner to conventional master plans.